juami/pytentiostat/docs/experimentsetup.rst

-Overall, the two electrode arrangement measures the cell potential (and requires a good understanding of what is happening at each electrode) and the three electrode arrangement enables the measurement of the potential solely of the working electrode against a known reference potential such as that of Ag/AgCl in KCl (0.197 V vs. SHE).
+Overall, the two electrode arrangement measures the cell potential (and requires a good understanding of what is happening at each electrode) and the three electrode arrangement enables the measurement of the potential solely of the working electrode against a known reference potential such as that of Ag/AgCl in KCl.
 See the examples below for instructions on how to connect the potentiostat to each type of cell.

 .. rubric:: Materials and Instrumentation